Nieb/AppGameKit-Utilities/README.md

 * An attempt is made to make the nameing & usage of variable & function names read like a natural language sentence.

-* Underscores are typically avoided.<br/>
+* Underscores are avoided.<br/>
-  There are exceptions...
+  There are exceptions.

 * Single-letter & overly-truncated variable/function names are avoided, unless truncation is desired for compact code.<br/>
 #### Common Abbreviations: